 ModTools scene explorer and console.

-- Many other advanced vehicle settings - Extended Asset Editor by Acc3ss Violation
+Many vehicle settings can be changed using Extended Asset Editor by Acc3ss Violation

 You can use this script to change the parameters of the fake floor which is visible in fully specular windows.

-The flags for the main mesh and sub meshes are oversimplified in the UI.
-The main mesh conditions are actually just like for any sub mesh, and the regular flags and parked flags are seperate fields.
+The flags for the main mesh and sub-meshes are oversimplified in the UI.
+The main mesh conditions are actually just like for any sub-mesh, and the regular flags and parked flags are separate fields.
 You can change them using this script.